top of page

 Charles Gordon, Marquess of Huntley, hunting partner and friend of Trollope, 1882.

-Elizabeth Gaskell (by George Richmond, chalk, 1851, attributed), author and admirer of Trollope's work; the two corresponded but missed meeting in person before her sudden death.
+Elizabeth Gaskell (by George Richmond, chalk, 1851), author and admirer of Trollope's work; the two corresponded but missed meeting in person before her sudden death.
+Attributed.

 Alexander Macmillan, head of Macmillan Publishers and close friend of Trollope, circa 1891.